OJagora/OJagora.github.io/README.md

 ![MRB](/assets/project/MRB/lotus_cluster_zoom1.png)

-MRB is a personal research project that aims to benchmark the different representations of molecules in the context of a **similarity search**.
+MRB is a work in progress personal research project that aims to benchmark the different representations of molecules in the context of a **similarity search**.

 The project is based on different techniques such as:
 - Graph Theory (Louvain Clustering)